-- (1) Where the Court is acting under Article 3 but considers that it requires further information before - (a) determining whether the defendant has benefited from any relevant criminal conduct; or - (b) determining the amount to be recovered in the defendant's case by virtue of Article 3, it may, for the purposes of enabling that information to be obtained, postpone the making of the determination for such period as it may specify.
+- (1) Where the Court is acting under Article 3 or 28B but considers that it requires further information before - (a) determining whether the defendant has benefited from any relevant criminal conduct; or - (b) determining the amount to be recovered in the defendant's case by virtue of Article 3; or - (c) making any determinations under Article 28B(1), (3), (4), (5) or (9), - it may, for the purposes of enabling that information to be obtained, postpone the making of the determination for such period as it may specify.28 - (2) More than one postponement may be made under paragraph (1) in relation to the same case. - (3) Unless it is satisfied that it is in the interests of justice to do so, the Court shall not specify a period that - (a) by itself; or - (b) where there have been one or more previous postponements under paragraph (1) or (4), when taken together with the earlier specified period or periods, exceeds 6 months beginning with the date of conviction.29

-- (2) More than one postponement may be made under paragraph (1) in relation to the same case. - (3) Unless it is satisfied that there are exceptional circumstances, the Court shall not specify a period that - (a) by itself; or - (b) where there have been one or more previous postponements under paragraph (1) or (4), when taken together with the earlier specified period or periods,
+- (4) Where the defendant appeals against his or her conviction, the Court may on that account - (a) postpone the making of the determinations mentioned in paragraph (1) for such period as it may specify; or

-- exceeds 6 months beginning with the date of conviction. - (4) Where the defendant appeals against his or her conviction, the Court may on that account - (a) postpone the making of either or both of the determinations mentioned in paragraph (1) for such period as it may specify; or - (b) where it has already exercised its powers under this Article to postpone, extend the specified period. - (5) A postponement or extension under paragraph (1) or (4) may be made - (a) on application by the defendant or the Attorney General; or - (b) by the Court of its own motion. - (6) Unless the Court is satisfied that there are exceptional circumstances, any postponement or extension under paragraph (4) shall not exceed the period ending 3 months after the date on which the appeal is determined or otherwise disposed of. - (7) Where the Court exercises its power under paragraph (1) or (4), it may nevertheless proceed to sentence or otherwise deal with the defendant in respect of the offence or any of the offences concerned. - (8) Where the Court has so proceeded, it may determine in accordance with Article 4 the amount to be recovered in the case of the defendant by virtue of Article 3 and make a confiscation order under Article 3, notwithstanding that the defendant has been sentenced or otherwise dealt with already. - (9) In sentencing or otherwise dealing with the defendant in respect of the offence concerned, or any of the offences concerned, at any time during the specified period, the Court shall not - (a) impose any fine on the defendant; or - (b) make any order mentioned in Article 3(5)(a). - (10) Where the Court has sentenced the defendant under paragraph (7) of this Article during the specified period it may, after the end of that period, vary the sentence by imposing a fine or making any order mentioned in Article 3(5)(a), so long as it does so within 28 days after the specified period. - (11) In this Article the "date of conviction" means - (a) in a case not falling within sub-paragraph (b), the date on which the defendant was convicted; or - (b) where the defendant was convicted, in the same proceedings but on different dates, of 2 or more offences that are comprised in relevant criminal conduct, the date of the latest of those convictions.
+- (b) where it has already exercised its powers under this Article to postpone, extend the specified period.30 - (5) A postponement or extension under paragraph (1) or (4) may be made - (a) on application by the defendant or the Attorney General; or - (b) by the Court of its own motion. - (6) Unless the Court is satisfied that there are exceptional circumstances, any postponement or extension under paragraph (4) shall not exceed the period ending 3 months after the date on which the appeal is determined or otherwise disposed of. - (7) Where the Court exercises its power under paragraph (1) or (4), it may nevertheless proceed to sentence or otherwise deal with the defendant in respect of the offence or any of the offences concerned. - (8) Where the Court has so proceeded, it may determine in accordance with Article 4 the amount to be recovered in the case of the defendant by virtue of Article 3 and make a confiscation order under Article 3 or exercise any of the powers in Article 28B, notwithstanding that the defendant has been sentenced or otherwise dealt with already.31 - (9) In sentencing or otherwise dealing with the defendant in respect of the offence concerned, or any of the offences concerned, at any time during the specified period, the Court shall not - (a) impose any fine on the defendant; or - (b) make any order mentioned in Article 3(5)(a). - (10) Where the Court has sentenced the defendant under paragraph (7) of this Article during the specified period it may, after the end of that period, vary the sentence by imposing a fine or making any order mentioned in Article 3(5)(a), so long as it does so within 28 days after the specified period. - (11) In this Article the "date of conviction" means - (a) in a case not falling within sub-paragraph (b), the date on which the defendant was convicted; or - (b) where the defendant was convicted, in the same proceedings but on different dates, of 2 or more offences that are comprised in relevant criminal conduct, the date of the latest of those convictions.